Ergonomics for healthy vision

 Anyone who uses a computer for extended periods — whether on the job, at school or at home for enjoyment — is at risk for headaches, burning eyes, red eyes, a stiff neck and other symptoms that comprise computer vision syndrome (CVS).

-One way to reduce computer-related discomfort by becoming more aware of your body during computer work and adjusting your workstation and viewing habits to avoid these problems.
+One way to reduce computer-related discomfort is by becoming more aware of your body during computer work and adjusting your workstation and viewing habits to avoid these problems.

 What is "computer ergonomics"?